 It resists rotting, warping, and cracking.
 It will withstand extreme weather including rain, snow, hail, hot sun, and even hurricane-force winds.

-In the event of fire, your choice of siding may make a difference to the amount of damage to your home.
-Cedar siding will add fuel to the flame, unless the cedar has been specially treated to be fire-retardant.
+In the event of a fire, your choice of siding may make a difference to the amount of damage to your home.
+Cedar siding will add fuel to the flame unless the cedar has been specially treated to be fire-retardant.

-Fiber cement will not will not ignite when exposed to direct flame or extreme heat, and has been rated for fire-resistance rated construction (ASTM E119).
+Fiber cement will not ignite when exposed to direct flame or extreme heat and has been rated for fire-resistance-rated construction (ASTM E119).